-Gender REGENT'S UNIVERSITY LONDON CULTIVATING POSSIBILITY pay gap report Introduction I am pleased to present the annual Gender Pay Gap report for 2023.
+Gender REGENT'S UNIVERSITY LONDON CULTIVATING POSSIBILITY pay gap report Introduction I am pleased to present the annual Gender Pay Gap report for 2024.
+I am pleased to present the annual Gender Pay Gap report for 2024.
 Promoting gender equality is a priority for the University- we are committed to fostering an inclusive culture which promotes equality, values diversity and maintains a healthy working, learning and social environment for students and employees irrespective of their diversity characteristics.
-As an employer with more than 250 employees it is a legal requirement for us to report our gender pay gap based on the snapshot date of 5 April 2023.
-As part of this we report we report the following data: As part of this we report we report the following data: - Gender pay gap (mean and median averages) - Gender bonus gap (mean and median averages) - Proportion of men and women receiving bonuses - Proportion of men and women in each quartile of the organisation's pay structure The Office of National statistics reports that the UK gender Pay Gap is 14.3%.
-The Times Higher Education reported in November 2023 that the gap was 14.2% in Higher Education.
-In comparison, Regent's University London mean gender pay gap is 7.98% with the median standing at 0, which has led to recognition from Higher Education Policy Institute as an institution leading the way towards gender pay equity, with only five other Universities in the UK achieving this.
-The mean figure had the potential to be even lower, but it was only after the snapshot date that some key senior female appointments were made (Provost, Head of Estates and Director Alumni, Community, Careers and Network Development).
-This is our seventh gender pay gap report and it is pleasing that we have maintained our median gender pay gap at 0.
+As an employer with more than 250 employees it is a legal requirement for us to report our gender pay gap based on the snapshot date of 5 April 2024.
+As part of this we report we report the following data: - Gender pay gap (mean and median averages) - Gender bonus gap (mean and median averages) - Proportion of men and women receiving bonuses - Proportion of men and women in each quartile of the organisation's pay structure The Office of National statistics reports that the UK gender Pay Gap is 13.1%, with the gap in Higher Education at 10%.
+In comparison, Regent's University London mean gender pay gap is 9.60% with the median standing at 0, which has led to recognition from Higher Education Policy Institute as an institution leading the way towards gender pay equity, with only five other Universities in the UK achieving this.
+This is our eighth gender pay gap report and it is pleasing that we have maintained our median gender pay gap at 0.
 The fact we continue to have a mean gap is not in itself surprising as tackling this at Regent's University London, and across all companies, will not be a quick fix - the Office of National Statistics reported that a number of societal issues such as age, occupation, tenure, family structures, education, the number of children and other caring responsibilities will all impact on the gender pay gap.
 However, RUL is committed to narrowing its gender pay gap and will do what it can to achieve this and mitigate the factors outlined by Office for National Statistics.
 This report sets out, alongside the data, the steps we have taken to achieve this.